Ananthuak16/Quick-Chat-App/README.md

 - Use the message input field to send messages in the current conversation.
 - Create a new conversation by clicking the "Create Conversation" button and selecting a contact.

+## Github Repository

+Explore the code on [GitHub](<https://github.com/Ananthuak16/Quick-Chat-App.git>).

+### Video Explanation

+A video explaining the approach to solving the problem and demonstrating the final product has been recorded.
+You can watch the video [here](<https://drive.google.com/file/d/1q7kvYxq-AnYaz9ZHQhVNmcVgSZK_cvIT/view>).

 ## Deployment

 The application is deployed and can be accessed [here](https://stellular-kangaroo-fc9bfe.netlify.app/).